dzhavat/dzhavat.github.io/_posts/2019-07-22-getting-productive-with-git-checkout.md

 There’s one command, though, that I used to like and hate at the same time.
 It’s `git checkout`.

 I like it because of its simplicity and effectiveness.
 With it, I can create a new branch and switch to it all at once.
-Just like this:
+Like this:

 ```bash
 git checkout -b new-feature